ElenkaSan/coaching-frontend/README.md

 # Capstone Project 2 - Vacation Time
 ### *Try the app [Vacation Time](https://jolly-discovery.surge.sh/)*
 Ready for travel, let’s make the trip of your dreams.
 This website `Vacation Time` allows you to find the nice hotel, flight for you with the best price.
 When your make next travel destination then can do a record personalized notes for vacation planning after create an account.
 You can conveniently save your results along with any notes you've made in your personalized list.
-Start count down your trip date and check the forecast.
+Start count down your trip date and check the Weather forecast.
 This website allows users to create an account and save the result after that with create a list of their Packing List and CountDown trip/flight/deadlines/evens and etc.

 ## App Information